Patrick-G-W/discord-bot/README.md

 <b> [discordpy:](https://pypi.org/project/discord.py/) </b> Without this I wouldn't be able to program a discord bot using Python<br>
 <b> [IMDbpy:](https://imdbpy.sourceforge.io/) </b> This allows my bot to complete the .imdb commands<br>
 <b> [google-images-download:](https://github.com/hardikvasa/google-images-download) </b> This allows my bot to search Google Images<br>

+<h4>Current known bugs:</h4>
+- <b>Commands effecting the server owner will run twice.</b> .givepoints, .removepoints etc will always run twice for the server owner.
+This is because discordpy retrieves two copies of the server owners ID for some reason, will fix this very soon.<br>